locationtech/geomesa/docs/user/introduction.rst

 What is GeoMesa?
 ----------------

-GeoMesa is an open-source, distributed, spatio-temporal database and suite of tools built on top of the Apache Accumulo (http://accumulo.apache.org/) column family store.
-It lets users quickly store, index, and query both stored and streaming geospatial data at scale.
+GeoMesa is an Apache licensed open source suite of tools that enables large-scale geospatial analytics on cloud and distributed computing systems, letting you manage and analyze the huge spatio-temporal datasets that IoT, social media, tracking, and mobile phone applications seek to take advantage of today.

+GeoMesa does this by providing spatio-temporal data persistence on top of the Accumulo, HBase, and Cassandra distributed column-oriented databases for massive storage of point, line, and polygon data.
+It allows rapid access to this data via queries that take full advantage of geographical properties to specify distance and area.
+GeoMesa also provides support for near real time stream processing of spatio-temporal data by layering spatial semantics on top of the Apache Kafka messaging system.

-GeoMesa is specifically built to manage large spatio-temporal datasets such as tracks, social media, IoT data, and other location data from major mobile applications.
-Through standards-based interfaces, it can drive map user interfaces and also serve up data for analytics such as queries, histograms, heat maps, and time series analysis.
+Through a geographical information server such as GeoServer, GeoMesa facilitates integration with a wide range of existing mapping clients by enabling access to its databases and streaming capabilities over standard OGC (Open Geospatial Consortium) APIs and protocols such as WFS and WMS.
+These interfaces also let GeoMesa drive map user interfaces and serve up data for analytics such as queries, histograms, heat maps, and time series analyses.

 GeoMesa features include the ability to: